jverzani/SymPyCore.jl/docs/src/Tutorial/intro.md

 you can just as easily use it in an interactive Python environment or import it in your own Python application.
 SymPy also provides APIs to make it easy to extend it with your own custom functions.

+!!! tip "Julia differences"

+    In `Juila` there are a few other choices for symbolic math, primarily `Symbolics.jl`, `SymEngine.jl`. `Symbolics.jl` is a `Julia` only solution.
+It is performant and widely used within the suite of `SciML` packages.
+The `SymEngine` package is much more limited in features, but extremely fast.
+Using SymPy may be slower, but the library has many more features available.